-We have made significant investments in recent years in our IoT business, including five acquisitions totaling approximately \$550 million.
-Our IoT business provides technology solutions that enable customers to transform their businesses and leverage the opportunities created by the IoT.
+We have made significant investments in recent years in our IoT business, including acquisitions totaling approximately \$550 million.

 The IoT is a relatively new market and there are a significant number of competitors in the market.
 If the market does not expand as rapidly as we or others expect or if customers adopt competitive solutions rather than our solutions, our IoT business may not generate the revenues we expect.
 Further, our customers and potential customers often begin the process of implementing IoT with a proof-of-concept evaluation, in some cases with multiple different technology vendors.
-Our pace of growth in this emerging market will depend on our ability to engage with customers to ensure that their investment moves beyond planning to broader deployment and yields value at their desired speed and expected costs.
+Our success in this emerging market will depend on our ability to engage with customers to ensure that their investment moves beyond planning to broader deployment and yields value at their desired speed and expected costs.